 Was it true that “Where Women Go, Men Will Follow”, or were the gender–neutral attributes of the brand strong enough to attract the non-targeted audience?
 Probably, a little of each, but what became clear to us as brand builders was that alienating any potential customer was not a good business practice, but building on curiosity, choice, personality and fun would stimulate traffic in an otherwise mundane, commoditized industry.

 To deliver on the brand promise every day, we needed the employees to buy-in and become completely engaged.
 How we went about this most important aspect is the subject of my next installment on living the brand!

 — John Selvaggio is the former President of Song Airlines.
-In his 30+ years as an executive in the airline industry he helped airline brands discover and adopt new strategies to enhance the customer experience and drive profit in a highly competitve environment.
+In his 30+ years as an executive in the airline industry he helped airline brands discover and adopt new strategies to enhance the customer experience and drive profit in a highly competitive environment.
 As partner and brand strategist at The Blake Project, he helps airline brands create value through unique brand differentiation workshops that lead airline brands out of the commodity space.
-Contact us for more.